Healthy & delicious in one simple dip

 - 1 head garlic

-- 1 cup frozen spinach, thawed & drained
+- 1 cup frozen spinach thawed and drained

-- Place garlic on small piece of aluminum foil.
+Place garlic on a small piece of aluminum foil.

-- Squeeze individual cloves to remove garlic from skins.
+Squeeze individual cloves to remove garlic from skin.